gabrielolympie/PromptServer/README.md

 - **Automatic routing**: Prompt file paths become API endpoints automatically
 - **Retry & fallback**: Built-in retry logic and fallback model support
 - **Docker-ready**: Easy containerization for deployment
+- **Recursive Tool Use**: Capability to define tools in pure python, and call them with streaming.
+- **Native Client**: A native python client to help leverage the services
+- **Retrieval**: A meilisearch server embed with it
+- **Observability**: Logfire is natively embedded for monitoring

 ## Supported Modalities (April 2025)